Article & Photos by Melodie Yvonne

 Check out more stories, articles, and art inspired by Shannon at https://melodieyvonne.com/tag/shannon-hoon/

 SEE even more of the Music on Melodie’s YouTube now!

 View more of Melodie’s concert and event photography at melodieyvonne.com/photo-galleries/concert-and-events/

 View all of Melodie’s work at melodieyvonne.com/category/melodie-yvonne

 Edit: Links and more photos added to “How to Tell if Your Kid is an Artist in Grade 2” on May 20, 2018.
 Photos of Shannon with this article are copyright Nel Hoon.
-No usage is permitted with written permission from Nel Hoon.
+No usage is permitted without written permission from Nel Hoon.